marcoalopez/marcoalopez.github.io/Resume.md

 # *PhD* Marco A. Lopez-Sanchez

-***Short bio***: Marco is a postdoctoral researcher at [Géosciences Montpellier - CNRS](http://www.gm.univ-montp2.fr/?lang=fr) (France).
-He holds a *PhD* in Geology from the University of Oviedo in Spain with the study of an fossil crustal-scale shear zone located in the hinterland of the Iberian massif (Variscan orogeny).
-Until the end of 2017, he combined jobs outside academia as a Geology teacher and self-employed geologist with postdoctoral training in the research group of [Sergio Llana-Fúnez](http://geol00.geol.uniovi.es/~slf/web/eng/SLF_home.html) at Oviedo (Spain).
-Since 2018, he works as a full-time researcher in [Andréa Tommasi's](http://www.gm.univ-montp2.fr/PERSO/tommasi/deia-us.html) research group at Montpellier.
-So far, Marco has participated in five research projects.
-At the moment, he puts all his efforts in the development of the [IDEA project](https://github.com/marcoalopez/IDEAproject).
+***Short bio***: I am a postdoctoral researcher at [Géosciences Montpellier - CNRS](http://www.gm.univ-montp2.fr/spip.php?article2813&lang=fr) in France.
+I hold a *Ph.D.* in Geology from the University of Oviedo in Spain.
+In the past, I combined jobs outside the academy as a Geology teacher and freelance geologist with postdoctoral training in the research group of [Sergio Llana-Fúnez](http://geol00.geol.uniovi.es/~slf/web/eng/SLF_home.html) located in Oviedo.
+Since the beginning of 2018, I am working with [Andréa Tommasi's](http://www.gm.univ-montp2.fr/PERSO/tommasi/deia-us.html) in the *Manteau et Interfaces* research group in Montpellier.
+So far, I have participated in five research projects, and now I put all my efforts into the development of the [IDEA project](https://github.com/marcoalopez/IDEAproject).

-Marco research interests range from different aspects of geodynamics, from microscopic to orogen-scale processes.
-His primary interests include rock deformation and rheology, crustal-scale shear zones, crustal strength modelling, characterization of rock microstructure using image analysis and EBSD techniques, and understanding strain localization in nature.
+My research interests include different aspects of geodynamics, from microscopic to orogen-scale processes.
+My primary interests include rock deformation and rheology, crustal-scale shear zones, crustal strength modelling, characterization of rock microstructure using image analysis and EBSD, and understanding strain localization in nature.
 Other interests are geological mapping and evolution of ancient orogens, the interaction between rock deformation, fluids and metamorphism, and the establishment of the absolute time at which deformation processes occur.
-Marco also enjoys doing [scientific computing and programming](https://github.com/marcoalopez) to create scientific tools.
+I also enjoy creating scientific tools using [programming](https://github.com/marcoalopez).

 ## Personal details